-The Operating Menu displays a number of key operating parameters for the unit as listed in Table 3-2.
+The Operating Menu displays a number of key operating parameters for the unit, as listed in Table 3-2.
 This menu is "Read-Only" and does not allow personnel to change or adjust any displayed items.
-Since this menu is "Read-Only", it can be viewed at any time without entering a password.
+It can therefore be viewed at any time without entering a password.
 Pressing the \blacktriangle arrow key to display the menu items in the order listed (Top-Down).
 Pressing the \checkmark arrow key will display the menu items in reverse order (Bottom-Up).